Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 Facilitator: A person who serves to facilitate an informal resolution of a Formal Complaint through mediation, arbitration, restorative justice, or a similar process.

-- is filed by a Complainant or signed by the Title IX Coordinator; and
+- is filed by a Complainant directly with the Title IX Coordinator or submitted and signed by the Title IX Coordinator; and

-- if filed by the Complainant, he or she is participating in or attempting to participate in the University’s education program; and
+- if filed by the Complainant, he or she is participating in or attempting to participate in the University’s education program and activities; and

 - alleges Sexual Harassment against a Respondent; and

-Hearing: The live hearing before a Decision-maker for the purpose of presenting evidence regarding the allegations in a Formal Complaint and allowing for questioning and cross-examination of Parties and witnesses by the Parties’ advisors, all in order that the Decision-maker can determine responsibility.
+Hearing: The live hearing before a Decision-maker for the purpose of presenting evidence regarding the allegations in a Formal Complaint and allowing for questioning and cross- examination of Parties and witnesses by the Parties’ advisors, all in order that the Decision- maker can determine responsibility and sanctions, as appropriate.

 Investigative Report: The written report created by the Investigator that fairly summarizes all relevant evidence obtained during the investigation of a Formal Complaint.